 Swimming is one of the most beloved activities/sports around the globe.
 Yet, drowning is still the leading cause of death around the globe.
 Thus, swimming is not only a fun activity/sport but also an important and necessary life skill- whether you are looking to be the next Michael Phelps/Jenny Thompson, or to just have fun (& be safe) at the next BBQ around water.

 Some learn this skill and/or become involved in the activity/sport at a young age while others were not allowed to do so- for various reasons- until adulthood.
 Regardless of one’s age when learning this skill/activity/sport, the way to learn it is via swim lessons-whether through a swimming establishment/program with an instructor/coach or self-taught via videos and/or literature (for those that are autodidactic).

 There are swim lessons available for all ages- young or old, abilities/levels- those that have grown up around water with zero fear of it and those that have had limited or no exposure to water for various reasons, and learning styles- some may prefer group lessons while others prefer something one-to-one/private.
-No matter where your child (or you, yourself) may fall on the spectrum, there are swim lessons available to/for your child (or, you/yourself).

 Whether you have already signed up for swim lessons -be it for your child or yourself-or are still trying to find the best swimming establishment/program for your child or self, you may be wondering what does one wear to swim lessons?
 And/or, what all does one need for swim lessons in general?